-While the app is just a few months old, Allison and Dennis have high ambitions.
+While the app is just a few months old, Allison and Denis have high ambitions.
 They are adding another ten medical clinics within a month, which will more than double their current number.

 Allison says, “We’re going to get this in every hospital, every athletic center, in every school, and every company.
 Sooner or later, everyone is going to be using Fastercise.”

 Denis and Allison have an international app launch planned for the fall of 2020.
 “There is no more achievable and attainable way to get fitness, and the world frankly needs it.”